-There are many different accident types that you could be affected by while in a Marks and Spencer store.
+There are many different accident types that you could be affected by while in a supermarket.
 However, certain accident types are more likely to occur in a supermarket than others.
 Some of the most common supermarket accident types include:

 • Slip, trip and fall accident – often caused by a wet floor sign not being placed near a recently cleaned floor or food/liquid spillages.
 Accidents like these can also happen because of items being dangerously placed on walkways.

 • Falling item accidents – if an item falls from a shelf, it could potentially hit someone below.
 Therefore, it is important that items are not overstocked on shelves or stocked in a dangerous way.
 Furthermore, staff members who are too small to safely reach should not pull items off of shelves that are too high.
 A ladder should be used to reach the item or another staff member should assist them.